Khrishk/Khrishk/README.md

-<h1 align="center">👋 Hey, I'm [Your Name]!</h1>
+<h1 align="center">👋 Hey, I'm Khrish!</h1>
 <h3 align="center">Business & Computer Science @ UBC | Tech, Data & Product Enthusiast</h3>

 ---

 ### 🚀 About Me
 I'm a **Business and Computer Science (BUCS) student at the University of British Columbia**, passionate about building **tech-driven, data-powered** solutions.
-I enjoy working at the intersection of **software, data, and product strategy**, with experience spanning **software development, analytics, and product management**.
+I enjoy working at the intersection of **software, data, and product strategy**, with experience spanning **software development, product management, and analytics**.

 🌎 Exploring **tech, fintech, AI, and startups**
-⚡ Hackathon & Datathon finalist with multiple top placements
-💡 Passionate about **creating real-world solutions with code**
+⚡ Hackathon & Datathon finalist with multiple top placements 💡 Passionate about **creating real-world solutions with code**

 ---